gooch/sustainable_energy_without_the_hot_air/book.md

 gigatonnes).
 A common mistake.
 Sec-ond, he claims that the oceans send 36000 gigatonnes of carbon per yearinto the atmosphere.
 This is a far worse error: 36000 gigatonnes is the *totalamount* of carbon in the ocean!
-The annual *ﬂow* is much smaller – about 90 gi-gatonnes of carbon per year (330 GtCO~2~/y), according to standard diagramsof the carbon cycle [l6y5g] (I believe this 90 GtC/y is the estimated ﬂowrate, were the atmosphere suddenly to have its CO~2~ concentration reducedto zero.)
+The annual *flow* is much smaller – about 90 gi-gatonnes of carbon per year (330 GtCO~2~/y), according to standard diagramsof the carbon cycle [l6y5g] (I believe this 90 GtC/y is the estimated flowrate, were the atmosphere suddenly to have its CO~2~ concentration reducedto zero.)
-Similarly his “1900 gigatonne” ﬂow from biosphere to atmosphereis wrong.
+Similarly his “1900 gigatonne” flow from biosphere to atmosphereis wrong.
 The correct figure according to the standard diagrams is about 120gigatonnes of carbon per year (440 Gt CO~2~/y).